 In certain professions a criminal conviction may need to be reported to a regulatory body.
 For example, a member of the legal profession must report any criminal convictions to the relevant law society who will then make a determination as to whether that legal practitioner should be allowed to continue to practise law.

 A criminal conviction may also inhibit future overseas travel.
 Most countries require visitors to obtain a visa prior to entering the country.
 As part of the visa process, you will more than likely need to disclose any criminal convictions.
 Depending on the policy of the particular country for which the visa is being sought, your visa may or may not be granted based your criminal record.

 Is it possible to avoid a criminal record for a novice range PCA charge?

 It may be possible to avoid a criminal record if you are afforded the leniency of a section 10 non conviction order.

-It is your choice whether to represent yourself or whether to have a solicitor represent you in Court.
-If you are worried about a criminal conviction or loss of licence, we would advise having a solicitor represent you.
-For someone who is unfamiliar with the Court system, having to navigate a drink driving charge can be daunting, particularly for a young person.
+It is your choice whether to represent yourself or whether to have a solicitor represent you in court.
+If you are worried about a criminal conviction or loss of licence we would advise having a solicitor represent you.
+For someone who is unfamiliar with the court system, having to navigate a drink driving charge can be daunting.
 Our solicitors specialise in these matters and will use their experience and expertise to lead you through the process to the best possible outcome.

 In NSW, traffic offences are treated seriously.
 Therefore, it is important to get competent legal advice as early as possible, whether you have received a penalty notice, had your licence suspended or been charged with a serious offence.
 Our lawyers are highly experienced and understand the difficulties you face without a licence.
 We can guide you through the process while dealing with the various authorities related to your matter.